Oxford Daily (OD)Oxford Daily (OD)Oxford Daily (OD)

 Outgoing Lucas Chen urged remain; Grant pledged re-run.

-James Carter quoted NUS president Sofia Alvarez“Oxford abandonment fractures national movement”.
+James Carter quoted NUS president Sofia Alvarez: “Oxford abandonment fractures national movement”.

 Elena Vasquez detailed 12 JCRs mandating re-poll.
 Sophie Morris reported MCR forum 64% leave sentiment.
-Hannah Furness quoted independent Tom Harris“dual affiliation pragmatic”. £5,000 cap review; digital ad transparency mandated.
+Hannah Furness quoted independent Tom Harris: “dual affiliation pragmatic”. £5,000 cap review; digital ad transparency mandated.

-Rebecca English quoted Rachel Dean“2027 blockchain verification”.
+Rebecca English quoted Rachel Dean: “2027 blockchain verification”.

 James Carter detailed spending app prototype.
 Elena Vasquez reported cross-party finance commission.